Solo exhibit — West Gallery

 Orbiting the Last Known Surroundings is an extension of Carina Santos’ last show at Blanc Gallery, Satellites for Minor Planets, which begins with the suggestion of landscapes and geography as portraits or markers of the self.
 The first part of this series concerned itself with more of an investigation: what can somewhere say about what it surrounds?

-and natural, the shift in this show tends towards the more intimate: the interior life (likely a past
+While the idea of Orbiting the Last Known Surroundings similarly involves satellites, both artificial and natural, the shift in this show tends towards the more intimate: the interior life (likely a past version) presents as tangible places that warrant closer, repeated observation.

 Instead of desolate landscapes, the paintings this time feature fragmentary observations and visualizations, incomplete thoughts and stories.
 Though the main question remains—“What can I learn by gathering information from an observable distance?”—the motivations here are not quite the same.

-Prior Presence I—IX
+Prior Presence I — X

 oil on canvas